top of page

 Without this lens, it’s easy to misread your own signals:

-• "Why do I feel tense, even when nothing’s wrong?”
+• “Why do I feel tense, even when I can’t see an obvious reason?”

 • “Why can small things suddenly feel too much?”